We’re sorry to inform you that

 Among its many beneficial powers, Kefir:

-- Contributes to your healthy immune system
+- Supports your healthy immune system

 - Curbs unhealthy food cravings by making your body more nourished and balanced

-Kefir's Superior Therapeutic Nutrition
+Kefir's Superior Nutrition

 The complete proteins in Kefir are partially digested and therefore more easily utilized by the body.